-Apartment cleaning is not glamorous but it’s worth knowing how to do right.
-Start at the top of the room with your ceiling, fan and fan blades.
-From there, move onto the walls, shelving, windows, blinds, and baseboards.
+So, start at the top of the room with your ceiling, fan and fan blades.
+From there, move onto the walls, shelving, windows, blinds and baseboards.
 End with the flooring.
-You want to start from the top so you’re only cleaning everything one time.